 What can parents do to help a child that is struggling?

 As a parent, I’ve never been around anyone who was depressed.
 I don’t know that I’ve ever experienced depression.
 So I was very skeptical and unfamiliar with it.
 I didn’t have any point of reference on how to even understand this.
 So I would encourage parents to get some professional help.
-Jeff, you have been Invaluable as a coach to me.
+Jeff, you have been invaluable as a mentor to me.
 Parents with depressed kids really need support because most are trying to deal with something very unfamiliar.
 It’s hard when Amy puts on the act we want her to put forth.
 My beautiful daughter, is a straight A student.
 When she seems okay and may even laugh, I think, good its all over when it’s not.
 It’s hard at times to believe she is struggling so much inside.
 It seems risky to believe them and eliminate all pressure.
 Yet if they are already down on themselves, any pressure makes them feel worse.

 Sometimes I would make this mistake and say things. like, Oh good, it’s over.
 We don’t have depression anymore.
 And she’ll would say, mom, nothing’s changed.
 I would think you’re kidding me.
 I thought we were doing so well.
 So I have realized I don’t always see things clearly.
-I need help from a good coach to be able to help my daughter.
+I need help from a good mentor to be able to help my daughter.

 I’ve been to four counselors I believe, and then one psychiatrist.
 So the counselors ask, Oh and how does that make you feel?
 They just send me back into the minefield called my parents.
 No offense guys.
 I was given no real tools to deal with.
 Or they would tell me what’s wrong with me.
 I knew there was something wrong and I wanted to hear what it was.
 The psychiatrist basically was just like, yup, you have depression, anxiety, a history of eating disorders and a slight bit of OCD.
 And then she just made me talk about how I was feeling.
-I wasn’t getting any results with anything until we finally started coaching with you.
+I wasn’t getting any results with anything until we finally started working with you.
 Then we really started seeing things in our relationships and how the family functions.

 The Family Culture is Important